What is CAPS?

 - Short-term individual counseling at CAPS;

 - Connection to other on-campus programs/services;

 - Connection to specialized and optimal community providers/care, facilitated by a CAPS provider;

 - Referral to CAPS workshops or other educational programming.

-- Here is how you can schedule your first appointment at CAPS.
+- Here is how you can schedule your Initial Assessment at CAPS.

 Students who engage in programs, activities, and services provided by CAPS will [or will be able to] . . .

 - Prioritize and manage their own mental health so they can achieve their academic and personal goals.
 (Personal Development)

 - Develop personal life skills that lead to an integrated sense of self, well-being, and resilience.
 (Personal Development & Cognitive and Practical Skills)

 - Develop interpersonal skills that will help them form meaningful and healthy relationships.
 (Interpersonal Competence and Cognitive and Practical Skills)